cran/shinyHugePlot/README.md

 ## ACKNOWLEDGMENT

-This package was developed inspired by the python package of `plotly_resampler` (<https://github.com/predict-idlab/plotly-resampler>).
+Development of this package was inspired by the python package of `plotly_resampler` (<https://github.com/predict-idlab/plotly-resampler>).